ShazzaMac/ShazzaMac/README.md

 ## 🚀 About Me
 - 🎓 Master’s student at Queen's University Belfast working on my final major project
-- 📌 Workig in Tier 2 Software Support
+- 📌 Working as a Development Project Manger
 - 🔥 Passionate about Personal Development and Education
 - 🎯 Currently learning React, Python and PostgreSQL